jasper-zanjani/notes/docs/Cloud.md

 Azure datacenters contain multiple availability zones, and every Azure region has at least **three** availability zones.

-Azure services are also divided into **geographies**, generally coterminous with countries.
+Azure services are also divided into **geographies :material-microsoft-azure:**, generally coterminous with countries.
-Azure geographies are further divided into **regional pairs**.
+Azure geographies are further divided into **regional pairs :material-microsoft-azure:**.
 Each regional pair receives rolling updates one member at a time.

 Most services are regionally based, meaning the underlying hardware of that service's instance will exist in only a single Region.
 Some regions, like **AWS GovCloud**, have restricted access.